 6. Fertilizer Prohibited: Application of fertilizer, pesticide, insecticide, or herbicide, is prohibited in the lakeshore protection zone.

-9. Removal Of Dead Trees: A dead tree three inches (3") or more in diameter as measured eight inches (8") above the ground may be removed with approval from the jurisdictional planning office.
-If there are no other trees over three inches (3") in diameter within eight feet (8') of the dead tree, then a new tree must be planted and maintained in accordance with subsection D7 of this section.
+9. Removal of Dead Trees: A dead tree three inches (3") or more in diameter as measured eight inches (8") above the ground may be removed with approval from the jurisdictional planning office.
+If there are no other trees over three inches (3") in diameter within eight feet (8') of the dead tree, a new tree must be planted and maintained in accordance with subsection D7 of this section.

-11. Prohibited Sprinkler Systems: Sprinkler systems with exposed spray heads are prohibited in the lakeshore protection zone.
+10. Prohibited Sprinkler Systems: Sprinkler systems with exposed spray heads are prohibited in the lakeshore protection zone.
 Buried one-half inch (1/2") drip lines are allowed.

-E. Lawns And Grasses:
+E. Lawns and Grasses:

 1. The establishment of a new lawn in the lakeshore protection zone is prohibited.
 Such prohibited actions include grass seeding, placement of sod, or the routine mowing and maintenance of native grasses as a lawn.